uezo/aiproxy/README.md

 🦉 **AIProxy** is a Python library that serves as a reverse proxy for the ChatGPT API.
 It provides enhanced features like monitoring, logging, and filtering requests and responses.
 This library is especially useful for developers and administrators who need detailed oversight and control over the interaction with ChatGPT API.

-- ✅ Streaming support: Logs every bit of request and response data with token count – never miss a beat! 📊
+- ✅ Streaming support: Logs every bit of request and response data with token count – never miss a beat! 💓
 - ✅ Custom monitoring: Tailor-made for logging any specific info you fancy.
 Make it your own! 🔍
 - ✅ Custom filtering: Flexibly blocks access based on specific info or sends back your own responses.
 Be in control! 🛡️
 - ✅ Multiple AI Services: Supports ChatGPT (OpenAI and Azure OpenAI Service), Claude2 on AWS Bedrock, and is extensible by yourself! 🤖
+- ✅ Express dashboard: We provide template for [Apache Superset](https://superset.apache.org) that's ready to use right out of the box – get insights quickly and efficiently!  📊

 ## 🚀 Quick start